Nibezak/payflow-package/docs/core/reference/carts.md

 If you need to programmatically change the Cart values, e.g. custom discounts or prices, you will want to extend the Cart.

-You can find out more in the Extending Lunar section for [Cart Extending](/core/extending/carts).
+You can find out more in the Extending Payflow section for [Cart Extending](/core/extending/carts).

 ## Calculating Tax